kegi/sequence-listener/README.md

 new SequenceListener();
 ```

-Or, if you are oldschool :
+Or, if you are old school :
 ```html
 <script src="sequenceListener.js"></script>
 <script>var SequenceListener = new SequenceListener();</script>